vietnguyentuan2019/KMPTaskManager/README.md

 ## 📄 License

-Copyright © 2025 TechX.
+Copyright © 2025 Nguyễn Tuấn Việt.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.